andrewgale1/Csharp_TA_LMS/README.md

 This is a collection of work completed for Prosper I.T.
 Consulting on the Tech Academy's Learning Management System web application.
 These tasks were completed as part of a Scrum team using ASP.NET MVC, C#, JavaScript and Visual Studio.

-This task was to fix formatting of text response window areas in two different views: https://github.com/andrewgale1/Csharp_TA_LMS/blob/master/reportForm_Formatting Screenshots-
+Fix formatting of text response window areas in two different views: https://github.com/andrewgale1/Csharp_TA_LMS/blob/master/reportForm_Formatting Screenshots-
 Before: